 - Eat dark chocolate – it contains magnesium which can reduce cortisol production (this is the stress hormone)

 - Watch a feelgood film

 We hope this helps you to feel relaxed in your room!
-Find out more information about our student rooms and availability.
+Find out more information about our student accommodation in London.